 At this point I was very irritated.
 Tooth pain is HORRIBLE!
 I tried alternating those two remedies every 20 minutes, which is something I learned in homeopathic classes I have taken.
 It is recommended to try 3-4 doses of a remedy, at least 15-20 minutes apart, before deciding if it is the correct remedy for your situation.
 I did this but still no relief.

 After the first dose of the remedy, I felt relief very quickly.
 I knew it was the correct choice, the pain started to subside.
 (When this happens, it really is an amazing experience).
 Around 20 minutes later, I took a second dose.
 I felt very tired and was very comfortable.
 (If it was night time I would have fallen asleep, but this was the middle of the day).
 It was such a RELIEF!!!
 Once I found the correct remedy, the pain went away and did not come back again.
-(Of course I had the tooth extracted a few months later, but still fairly remarkable).
-This was not a tiny cavity in the enamel, this was a big black HOLE in my tooth.
-When I finally did see a dentist, she could not believe my face was not swollen up from this mess in my mouth.
-Homeopathy and clean eating kept the infection in check, and I even experience some healing of the tooth, (by following the diet specified in the book I mentioned).
-I did ultimately decide to have it pulled, mostly because it took a lot of time and energy to try to heal the cavity, and it was in my wisdom tooth, so I did not think I would miss it.
+(I did have the tooth extracted a few months later, but still fairly remarkable).
+This was not a tiny cavity in the enamel, this was a very large HOLE in my tooth.
+When I finally did see a dentist, she could not believe my face was not swollen up from the mess in my mouth.
+Homeopathy and clean eating kept the cavity from getting worse and I even experienced some healing of the tooth, (by following the diet specified in the book I mentioned).
+I did ultimately decide to have it pulled a few months later, just so I would not have to worry about it anymore.

 I highly recommend buying a homeopathic first aid kit.
 It was literally the best investment I have made for my health, I use it all the time.
 This is the first aid kit I started with. http://amzn.to/2sSEBMe.
 This is the first aid kit I used for my tooth pain; (I bought it for pain management during childbirth and it was AMAZING for that.
 It is also available on Amazon. (http://amzn.to/2rzMBEE).

-I will be writing a post about the new dental care routine we have incorporated into our daily routine to prevent any future problems.
-As I mentioned before this tooth extraction was a wake up call for me.
+I will be writing a post about the new dental care routine I use to prevent future problems.
+This tooth extraction was a wake up call for me.
 I intend to keep the rest of my teeth until I am old and gray.